akka/akka/akka-docs/pending/dispatchers-java.rst

       ref.setDispatcher(new PriorityExecutorBasedEventDrivenDispatcher("foo", gen));

           ref.start(); // Start the actor
-      ref.getDispatcher().suspend(ref); // Suspening the actor so it doesn't start to treat the messages before we have enqueued all of them :-) ref.sendOneWay("lowpriority");
+      ref.getDispatcher().suspend(ref); // Suspending the actor so it doesn't start to treat the messages before we have enqueued all of them :-) ref.sendOneWay("lowpriority");
           ref.sendOneWay("lowpriority");
           ref.sendOneWay("highpriority");